eove/orca/docs/testing/README.md

 At the very beginning, you have a prompt allowing you to switch the stick to read-write.

-You can do in a terminal **on the host machine**, at the root of O.R.CA, with:
+You can do in a terminal **on the host machine**, at the root of the repository, with:

 ```bash
 nix develop --command switch-to-readwrite
 ```

-To switch the "key" to readonly use :
+To switch the "key" to readonly use:
 ```bash
 nix develop --command switch-to-readonly
 ```